 Posting for amendment to contract shows only the items changed.

 For ‘Contract Quantity’ NNG and FGT will display the MDQ for the first effective date of the contract/amendment.
 Explain this in a footnote and refer to Index of Customers for detailed contract capacity information.
+Refer to Glossary Item under Special Terms.
+Footnote above already references Index of Customers.

-Footnote for points on a contract with a ‘0’ quantity because the effective date of the volume is in the future
+Footnote for points on a contract with a ‘0’ quantity because the effective date of the volume is in the future.
+Just reference a Glossary item in Special Terms.

-Leave area blank for NNG’s demarc and TW’s Thoreau point.
+Leave “Area “ item blank for NNG’s demarc and TW’s Thoreau point.
 In footnote explain that the area for these points depends on the path?

-Inclusive of surcharges – TI’s
+Inclusive of surcharges – TI’s (ie. Indicate that all TI Rate Charged values are inclusive of surcharges)

-For capacity release – commodity charge type is always max rate – refer to appropriate max rate matrix
+For capacity release – commodity ”Rate Charged” item is always max rate – refer to appropriate max rate matrix

-Do we need footnotes for all of the web page references we make like see point catalog, max rate matrix, etc.
+Do we need footnotes for all of the web page references we make like see point catalog, max rate matrix, etc. Yes.
+I think we need to make it convenient for customers to find referenced pages..

 For capacity release – reference to affiliate indicator – between releasing and replacement shipper

-Footnote stating that the only amendment to a capacity release contract can be a point re-alignment
+Footnote stating that the only amendment to a capacity release contract can be a point re-alignment Is it considered an Amendment if the Releaser recalls the capacity?

 Footnote about the timing of the posting – cutoff time is 10:30am.
-Anything activated after this time will appear on the next day posting.
+Anything activated after this time will appear on the next day’s posting.

 Capacity Release – special terms section comes from the release, not glossary of terms.
+Will special terms from the Capacity Release Screen, entered by Releaser, by included verbatim in the Special Terms section or as footnotes?